Every writer confronts the dreaded blank page.

-It is white, stark and for many writers and authors, downright intimidating.
+It is white, stark, and for many writers and authors, it’s downright intimidating.

-Whether it is a fresh sheet of paper or an empty word processor template with its infuriating little flashing cursor, it is the same.
-You have nothing in front of your eyes except emptiness.
+Whether it is a fresh blank sheet of paper or an empty word processor template in Google Docs or Word with its infuriating little flashing cursor, it is the same.

 The fresh white page is the void into which the brave writer must always dive without fear or hesitation.

-Just do it and fear not the result.
+It is writing time, so just do it and don’t fear the result.

-The only proven way to eliminate an empty white page is to overcome its fearsome superpowers by bravely and purposefully adding one letter, then one word and then one sentence.
+The only proven way to eliminate an empty white page is to overcome its fearsome superpowers by boldly and purposefully, adding one letter, then one word, and then one sentence.

-When you take these three simple actions, you will have defeated the monster of nothingness.
+When you take these three simple actions, you will have defeated the monster of white nothingness.

 When you are in doubt about what to say, or how to prove your point, quoting famous people usually helps.